 From time to time Personal Data may be used for purposes other than as set out above, if it is Golder’s belief that these additional uses will be beneficial.
 However, Golder will not use Personal Data for the purposes set out below if a Covered Person, when initially submitting Personal Data to Golder, expressly instructed Golder not to use such Personal Data in such a manner.

-Subject to the immediate preceding sentence, Personal Data may be used in the following additional ways:
+Subject to the immediately preceding sentence, Personal Data may be used in the following additional ways:

-- Communication.
-For example, to provide information relating to applications for jobs, seminars, etc.
+- For example, to provide information relating to applications for jobs, seminars, etc.

 - Marketing or research purposes.
-For example, to conduct market research or to disseminate information about products, services or promotions Golder may offer.
+For example, to conduct market research or to disseminate information about products or services Golder may offer.

 - Legal requirements.
 Golder may be obligated by law to disclose Personal Data to certain authorities or other third parties.
 For example, Golder may disclose Personal Data to law enforcement agencies in the countries where Golder (or third parties acting on Golder’s behalf) operate.
 Golder may also disclose and otherwise process Personal Data in accordance with applicable law to defend Golder's legitimate interests, for example, in civil or criminal legal proceedings.